Andy-Jensen/Individual-Project/README.md

 # Project Goals:
 * Run an end to end data science project
 * Build a model that will accurately predict the time until a minimum of 25 lives are lost (time_to_conflict)
-* Explore and discover drivers of time_to_conflict
+* Explore and discover drivers of `time_to_conflict`
 * Accumulate and deliver all information in a final report

+# Executive Summary:
+Through the course of this project, I was able to accurately predict the `time_to_conflict`.
+There were drivers identified such as the Asia `region` having a significantlly longer `time_to_conflict` and internationalized intrastate conflicts having a significantly shorter `time_to_conflict`.
+That can be interpreted as the more parties involved the quicker the conflict can escalate.
+To any potential stakeholders I would recommend using this model as a supplement to predict conflict as situations develop and should not be solely relied upon.

 # Initial Hypothesis:
-My first thoughts after looking at the dataset made me think that region and type_of_conflict were going to be the most significant drivers.
+My first thoughts after looking at the dataset made me think that `region` and `type_of_conflict` were going to be the most significant drivers.

 # Project Plan: